 - Back up your files, regularly and automatically

 Install Comodo Antivirus Software to remove the virus from your computer.
 The virus removal software from Comodo efficiently clears all the malicious codes before it can do any harm.
-Free Comodo Antivirus packs loads of features that are effective enough to keep your computers safe and sound.
+Comodo Antivirus packs loads of features that are effective enough to keep your computers safe and sound.

 - Comes with superior protection with Cloud-based scanning which delivers against the very latest threats

 - Auto sandboxing clears unknown and suspicious files

 - User-friendly interface lets you install and stay hassle-free